 We can offer suggestions about offline activities, Rende says.
 But “the real thing is to foster these moments as chances for your kids to find their own thing to do.”

-Devorah Heitner, founder of Raising Digital Natives and author of Screenwise: Helping Kids Survive (And Thrive) in their Digital World, agrees that “we have to forcibly unplug them sometimes,” but our job is much more complex than always saying no to screens, with all the effects of technology on everyday life.
-Heitner says our parenting role when it comes to screens should be that of a mentor, not merely a gatekeeper.
+Devorah Heitner, founder of Raising Digital Natives and author of Screenwise: Helping Kids Survive (And Thrive) in their Digital World, agrees that “we have to forcibly unplug them sometimes.”
+Our job is much more complex than always saying no to screens, with all the effects of technology on everyday life.
+Heitner says our parenting role should be that of a mentor, not merely a gatekeeper.
 We need to help kids understand that not all screen time is created equal — some is for schoolwork, some is for social connection, some allows for creativity, and some is just relaxing fluff.

 Instead of just imposing flat limits on the amount of screen time for tweens and teens, Heitner says we should look at what they’re doing online, and “at creativity versus consumption because ‘screen time’ is kind of a meaningless term these days.”

 Creative online work can also build an online social community for like-minded tweens and teens.
 Instead of kids just consuming content from their favorite sites or YouTubers, encourage your child to be an active contributor, suggests Heitner.
 “The more your kid is a fan of a certain genre, the more you hope they’re contributing back.
-So if your kid is a fan of Minecraft videos, maybe they should be making some Minecraft videos and teaching other people what they’ve learned.”
+Maybe your kid is a fan of Minecraft videos.
+Perhaps they should be making some Minecraft videos and teaching other people what they’ve learned.”

 That might not be what we had in mind, just like an hour of water-bottle-flipping might not be what we have in mind for our kids’ offline time.
 But here’s the thing about creativity—it’s not supposed to be what we expect.
 It’s supposed to be innovative, startling, stretching.
 Sometimes it’s us parents that need to stretch a little, too.